vision4robotics/LPAT/README.md

 ## Demo

-- 📹 Demo of qualitative evaluations and real-world tests on [Youtube] demonstrates the practicality of SiamPSA.
+- 📹 Demo of qualitative evaluations and real-world tests on [Youtube] demonstrates the practicality of LPAT.

 ## About Code
 ### 1. Environment setup